Vaibhav-nn/picTranslate/README.md

 Now there are two ways to run the program.

-**Through pickLang streamlit web app:-**
+**Through picTranslate streamlit web app:-**

-Once ready with credentials, type command **streamlit run app.py** pickLang will open in your browser!!
+Once ready with credentials, type command **streamlit run app.py** picTranslate will open in your browser!!

 <img src='./Streamlit1.png' />
 <img src='./Streamlit2.png' />